C3Imaging/speech-augmentation/README.md

 ### Step 3: Generate Augmented Dataset

 Using the adult speakers dataset with time alignments as the input, we run **cleese_audio_augmentation.py** to produce an identically structured dataset of augmented speakers.
+The CLEESE configuration used for augmentation experiments can be found in the file **cleeseConfig_all_lj.py**